 While completing their Ph.D., graduate students are also able to pursue concentrations in quantitative methodology, as well as in interdisciplinary areas such as neuroscience and cognitive science and language science.

 The doctoral program provides students with core courses and research experience relevant to the social, cognitive, affective, linguistic and neurophysiological aspects of human development from birth through adulthood.
 Core courses include: History and Systems of Human Development, Language Development, Cognitive Development and Learning, Social Development and Socialization Processes, Psychophysiological Processes, and Research Methods; students also are required to master intermediate-level statistics.

 Students also receive close mentoring in developing their research capabilities and agendas through Research Apprenticeship experiences.
 As part of this apprenticeship experience, all Ph.D. students are required to complete a first-year research project.
 Students in the general program are welcome to participate in the colloquium series offered by the Developmental Science and Educational Psychology specializations.
-The required comprehensive examination consists of a portfolio of the student's research reviewed by three faculty members.Please refer to the for more information on program requirements.
+The required comprehensive examination consists of a portfolio of the student's research reviewed by three faculty members.Please refer to the

 Academic advisement for graduate students is provided by the graduate faculty in the Department of Human Development and Quantitative Methodology (HDQM).
 For general advising information, please contact the Coordinator of Graduate Studies, Jannitta Graham at (301) 405-8432 or email@example.com.